High Availability Features to Watch Out for in Microsoft SQL Server 2012

 In the next part of this blog post, I’ll talk about another high availability and disaster recovery feature that I’ve been a fan of ever since I heard about it – SQL Server AlwaysOn.
 Stay tuned for that post, or you can join me on the webinar, April 25, 2012 from Noon EST to 1pm EST.

-One comment on “High Availability Features to Watch Out for in Microsoft SQL Server 2012”
+One Response to “High Availability Features to Watch Out for in Microsoft SQL Server 2012”

 Leave a Reply